 The first time you run an application that you have not downloaded from the Oculus Store, you will need to launch it directly.
 Once you have run an application from an unknown source at least once, it will then appear in the Library section of Home and the Oculus app, and may be launched normally, as long as Unknown Sources is enabled.

 It is recommended that all Unreal apps implement the Entitlement Check to verify that the user’s app is legitimate.
-For information about how to implement the Entitlement Check, please see the Unreal Development Getting Started in the Platform SDK guide.
+For information about how to implement the Entitlement Check, please see the Unreal Development Getting Started in the Platform Solutions section.